Overview

 Information about petrol stations and stationary tanks and the results of fuel monitoring are available at the fuel monitoring database.

-There are 494 petrol stations in the fuel monitoring database.
-The largest number of petrol stations are in Harju County (173), followed by Tartu County (59) and Pärnu County (42).
+As of the end of 2025, the database contains 517 petrol stations.
+The largest number of petrol stations are in Harju County (179), followed by Tartu County (61) and Pärnu County (43).

-In 2022, 90 fuel oil samples were taken.
+In 2024, 73 fuel oil samples were taken.
 There were four samples that did not meet the requirements.
-The requirements were not met for the zinc and water content of oil shale oil on three occasions and one occasion, respectively.
-Non-conformities occurred in Tartu County (water content), Järva County (zinc content), Võru County (zinc content) and Jõgeva County (zinc content).
+The requirements were not met for the zinc and water content of oil shale oil.
+Non-conformities occurred in Rapla County (water content), Pärnu County (water content), Viljandi County (zinc content) and Harju County (zinc content).